dywisor/roverlay/doc/rst/usage.rst

 Each package rule consists of conditions, e.g. *package name contains amd64*, and actions, e.g. *set KEYWORDS="-x86 amd64"*.
-The actions of a rule will only be applied if a package meets all conditions, otherwise the rule does nothing.
+The actions of a rule will only be applied if a package meets all conditions, otherwise the rule applies alternative actions (if defined) or does nothing.
 Moreover, rules can contain further rules which will only take effect if all enclosing rules match a given package.